shish/eve-mlp/README.md

 Run the gui:
     eve-gmlp

-Command line with a specific eve install:
+Set the default game path:
-    eve-mlp --eve-dir /home/bob/Games/EVE
+    eve-mlp --gamepath /home/bob/Games/EVE

+Add a new launch configuration with given username and custom path:
+    eve-mlp --config MyConfig --username Fred --gamepath /home/fred/Games/EVE

+Update the new config to be run by default (ie, if no configs are explicitly selected):
+    eve-mlp --config MyConfig --selected

 Launch multiple alts at once:
-    eve-mlp --username Bob --username Fred --username Jim --username Dave

-Store the passwords for known usernames, but don't actually launch eve:
-    eve-mlp --save-passwords --dry
+    eve-mlp --launch MyConfig --launch CynoAlt-Screen2 --launch MarketAlt-LowGraphics

-Launch all of your alts in one go, only needing to enter one master password:
+Launch all of your selected alts in one go:
     eve-mlp
 ```